 3. Print-on-demand products

-Print on demand is another type of business model that requires no inventory or shipping.
-If you’re a creative, consider using print on demand to apply your designs to t-shirts, smartphone accessories, mugs, and more.
+A print-on-demand business is another model that doesn’t require inventory or shipping.
+If you’re a creative, consider using it to apply your designs to t-shirts, smartphone accessories, mugs, and more.

-Maria Qamar, also known by her artist name HATECOPY, found print on demand after her art business took off.
-“At some point the volume became so much that I couldn’t make time to draw.
+Maria Qamar, also known by her artist name HATECOPY, discovered print on demand (POD) after her art business took off.
+“At some point, the volume became so much that I couldn’t make time to draw.
 I was spending all of my days delivering and in transit,” Maria says.
-Print on demand now allows her to focus on the creative parts of her business.
+With POD, now she can focus on the creative aspects of her business.

 Tips for getting started

-- There are a number of print-on-demand companies to choose from.
-Find one that has the types of products and quality you’re looking for.
+- There are many print-on-demand companies to choose from.
+Find one that carries the types of products and quality you’re looking for.

-- Authors too can use print on demand to sell books on Shopify, bypassing the traditional publisher route.
+- Authors can use print on demand to sell books on Shopify, too, bypassing traditional publishers.

 4. Merch

-There’s a way to sell products even if your business isn’t about products.
-Many service businesses and online creators sell merch to diversify income streams and build brand affinity.
-Influencers can build their own ecommerce store and sell merchandise to fans.
-This is also a great way to build your email list and own your audience away from social platforms.
+You don’t have to run a product-based business to sell products.
+Many service businesses and online creators sell merch to diversify income streams and build brand affinity; influencers can build an ecommerce store and sell merchandise to fans.

 Tips for getting started